Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Abstract

 \section{Abstract}

-We investigate the phenomenon of turbulent thermal diffusion of inertial solid particles in laboratory experiments with convective turbulence forced by one or two oscillating grids in the air flow.
-Turbulent thermal diffusion causes a non-diffusive contribution to turbulent flux of particles described in terms of an effective pumping velocity directed opposite to the gradient of the mean fluid temperature.
-For inertial particles, this effective pumping velocity depends on the Stokes and Reynolds numbers.
-In the experiments, fluid velocity and spatial distribution of inertial particles are measured using Particle Image Velocimetry system, and the temperature field is measured in many locations by a temperature probe equipped with 12 thermocouples.
-Measurements of temperature and particle number density spatial distributions have demonstrated formation of large-scale clusters of inertial particles in the vicinity of the mean temperature minimum due to turbulent thermal diffusion.
-In the experiments, the effective pumping velocity resulting in formation of large-scale clusters of inertial particles (having the diameter $10 \mu m$) is in 2.5 times larger than that for non-inertial particles (having the diameter $0.7 \mu m$).
-This is in an agreement with the theoretical predictions.
+We investigate the phenomenon of turbulent thermal diffusion of inertial solid particles in laboratory experiments with convective turbulence forced by one or two oscillating grids in the air.
+Turbulent thermal diffusion causes a non-diffusive contribution to turbulent flux of particles described in terms of an effective drift velocity directed opposite to the gradient of the mean fluid temperature.
+For inertial particles, this effective drift velocity depends on the Stokes and Reynolds numbers.
+In the experiments, fluid velocity and spatial distribution of inertial particles are measured using a Particle Image Velocimetry (PIV) system, and the temperature field is measured in many locations by a temperature probe equipped with 12 thermocouples.
+Measurements of temperature and particle number density spatial distributions have demonstrated the formation of large-scale clusters of inertial particles in the vicinity of the mean temperature minimum due to turbulent thermal diffusion.
+In the experiments, the effective drift velocity caused by turbulent thermal diffusion that results in the formation of large-scale clusters of inertial particles (having the diameter $10 \mu m$) is in 1.5 -- 2.5 times larger than that for noninertial particles (having the diameter $0.7 \mu m$) depending on the level of turbulence.
+This is in agreement with the theoretical predictions.